Todra Gorge vs Dades Gorge: Which Is Best To Visit In Morocco?

 Dades Gorge is worth visiting for its unique landscapes, rock formations and winding roads.
 The area is popular with hikers and tourists looking for less touristy hidden adventures in Morocco, like Monkey Finger Rock.

-Monkey Fingers are unique sandstone and limestone rock formations located in Dades Gorge, Morocco.
-The smooth, rounded shapes of rock are said to look like giant fingers, creating a dramatic landscape popular for hiking.
+Monkey Fingers are unique sandstone and limestone rock formations in Dades Gorge, Morocco.
+The smooth, rounded rock shapes are said to look like giant fingers, creating a dramatic landscape popular for hiking.

 Final Thought | Dades Gorge Vs Todra Gorge